Nathan2605/Bankruptcy-Colombia-nh/README.md

 - `xgboost`
 - `imbalanced-learn`

 ## 📈 Next Steps
 Extend feature engineering to include additional financial ratios or external datasets.
-Test alternative balancing techniques, such as SMOTE.
+Test alternative balancing techniques.
 Experiment with deep learning models for improved performance.

 ## 📬 Contact
 For any inquiries, feel free to reach out at: